CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: Evaluation Methodology

 \subsection{Conversational Agent: Safety}

-Our safety evaluation is built upon a set of rigorously defined policies and tested using multiple methods to ensure comprehensive coverage.
-These policies are categorized into two tiers:

-Our evaluation framework's primary tier targets \textbf{high severity} violations, including but not limited to hate speech, harassment and dangerous content.
-We conducted tests for these violations to provide a comprehensive validation of the model's safety, even though its developers state it has been trained with inherent protections against them \cite{b1}.

-The framework's second, more nuanced tier evaluates \textbf{contextually sensitive} content.
-These include outputs not typically classified as harmful but which are contextually inappropriate for our system, such as generating financial advice, false promises, or factual inaccuracies (hallucinations).
-A robust testing protocol for this tier necessitated a detailed policy framework tailored to our operational context.
+Our safety evaluation is built upon rigorously defined policies, which are categorized into two tiers.
+The first tier targets \textbf{high-severity} violations like hate speech, dangerous content etc. The second, more nuanced tier evaluates \textbf{contextually sensitive} content which are typically not considered harmful but are contextually inappropriate for our system, such as providing financial advice.

-We used two primary methods to test against these policies: \begin{itemize} \item \textbf{Structured Evals}: We conducted structured tests for known risks using large, curated datasets of adversarial prompts.
-These datasets were sourced from both central safety teams and handcrafted examples specific to the GPay India context to ensure relevance. \item \textbf{Red Teaming}: We performed pre-launch, ad-hoc red teaming exercises where human experts simulated the tactics of real-world bad actors in an attempt to circumvent our guardrails and discover unknown vulnerabilities \cite{b5}. \end{itemize}
+We used two primary methods to test against these policies: \textit{Structured Evals}, which used large, curated datasets of adversarial prompts sourced from both central safety teams and handcrafted, context-specific examples; and \textit{Red Teaming}, where human experts simulated real-world bad actors to discover unknown vulnerabilities \cite{b5}.